mitsuba-renderer/mitsuba3/docs/src/key_topics/scene_format.rst

 .. note::

-    Note that while this feature is meant to efficiently handle materials, textures, and particiapating media that are referenced from multiple places, it cannot be used to instantiate geometry. (the `instance` plugin should be used for that purpose.
-This is not yet part of Mitsuba 3 but will be added at a later point.)
+    Note that while this feature is meant to efficiently handle materials, textures, and participating media that are referenced from multiple places, it cannot be used to instantiate geometry.
+The :ref:`instance
+    <shape-instance>` plugin should be used for that purpose.

 .. _sec-scene-file-format-params: